beeware/briefcase/docs/reference/platforms/windows/index.rst

 Using installer options
 -----------------------

-When an installer option is defined, the value of the option will be passed to the post-install script as a command line argument.
-If your installer defines an option with a name of ``foo``, the argument ``--foo=1`` will be passed to your post-install script if the option is selected by the user ``--foo=0`` will be passed if the option is *not* selected.
-The ``--allusers`` option will always be passed to post-install scripts; this option will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.
+When an installer option is defined, the value of the option will be made available to the post-install script as an environment variable whose name is the capitalized version of the option name.
+If your installer defines an option with a name of ``foo``, an environment variable of ``FOO`` will be defined, with a value of 1 if the option has been selected by the user, and 0 will be defined if the option has not been selected.
+The ``ALLUSERS`` environment variable will also be set; this option will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.

 Platform quirks
 ===============